-At Vainu, we don't believe that this sales qualification methodology has to be entirely out of style, at least if you use it correctly.
 If you use BANT as a checklist to basically interrogate your prospect during an exploratory call, then yes, your sales method is too old-fashioned to cut it in today's hyper-competitive sales landscape.
 But, if you instead use the mindset of BANT during your sales prospecting with the guidance of a modern, dynamic B2B sales prospecting database, then the tried and tested qualifying method can help you determine what prospects to go after and when.

 BANT will then provide you with valuable insights into a prospect’s daily business and current situation so that you can tailor your pitch and offer accordingly.
 After all, nothing is harder to sell around than a prospect being unwilling or not ready to buy, and those prospects you don't feel confident about will receive a precise value from your product or service you shouldn't even try selling to.
 This is not less true today than it was ten years ago.
 In fact, with an increasing number of rating tools online, this might even be truer today.

 B – Budget: Does the prospect have the financial capacity to purchase what you offer and how much is the company willing to pay for your solution?

 A – Authority: Who is the ultimate decision maker?